How Keycard Formats Work

 3. “Facility Code” is “Company ID Code” in the case of 35 bit (HID Corporate 1000) cards.

 What are the different formats and why do we need to calculate them?

 How card codes are calculated – math translations – decimal, binary and hexadecimal

 Since computers always use binary math, each column can only contain a one (1) or zero (0).
 Binary data is often combined together into convenient four-bit hexadecimal, or hex units called Nybbles.
-Hex values are displayed as 0 – F. Identisource has a good format and facility (site) code explanation and ID card group provides a great cheat sheet for HID proximity credential cards and the formats and as well provide an HID prox card programming checklist. here is a great keycard programming guide
+Hex values are displayed as 0 – F. Identisource has a good format and facility (site) code explanation and ID card group provides a great cheat sheet for HID proximity credential cards and the formats.
+THey also provide an HID prox card programming checklist.
+Here is a great keycard programming guide

 Every card has a consecutive serial number programmed, assigned in your access control software to a card holder.
 For 26 bit cards, it can be from 0 to 65,535.

 How to Manage Keycards

 But, what happens if two companies share the same card numbers?
 Could they access each other's premises?
 To reduce this risk, a second number, known as the facility or site code is encoded into each card.
 This number can go from 0 to 255 on a 26 bit format card.

 As an example, if Company A has cards numbered from 1 to 1000, with facility code 230, they would be programmed as follows:230 – 00001230 – 00002230 – 00003 …….up to 230 – 01000